ckshang/CoPSL/README.md

 | `device`            | The device to run the program.                             |
 | `init_seed`         | Random seed.                                               |

-### Citation
+## Citation

-If you find our work helpful to your research, please cite our paper:
+If you find our work helpful to your research, please cite using this BibTeX:
 ```
 @inproceedings{shang2024collaborative,
   title={Collaborative Pareto set learning in multiple multi-objective optimization problems},